evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

         report: true # full-opt in
 ```

-Even if fully opted-in, you can still disable reporting for specific networks, for instance if you don't want your home network to be in the system:
+Even if you fully opt-in, you can still disable reporting for specific networks, for instance if you don't want your home network to be in the system:

 ```yaml
 main: